 Flymake supports Java, Makefiles, Perl, PHP, TeX/LaTeX and XML.
 Notably, it does not support Emacs Lisp.
-A third-party Flymake fork supports more languages, though.
-Furthermore there are many recipes for other languages on the Flymake page in the EmacsWiki and many extension packages for other languages in the popular ELPA archive MELPA.
+However, there are many recipes for other languages on the Flymake page in the EmacsWiki and many extension packages for other languages in the popular ELPA archive MELPA.